Advertisement

 • Registration history: This report shows the history of when the vehicle was registered, including the state of registration and each renewal.

-• Flood and fire damage: A vehicle history report shows specific information about flood and fire damage, as these can have a huge effect on the value and performance of used cars.
+• Flood and fire damage: A vehicle history report can reveal information about flood and fire damage.
+These can have a huge effect on the value and performance of used cars.

 • Location of sales: These reports also show details about the location of each sale.
 This can be important if you're interested in where the vehicle originated and the weather conditions in which it was driven.